Marcia Letsoalo

 Matshipi Marcia Letsoalo (born 11 April 1984) is a South African former cricketer who played as a right-arm medium bowler.
 She appeared in two Test matches, 68 One Day Internationals and 48 Twenty20 Internationals for South Africa between 2007 and 2017.
 She played domestic cricket for Northerns.

+Marcia Letsoalo's love for cricket began when she watched the South Africa men's team play on TV.